This page was updated July 1, 2022.

 |Librarians||10204 or 10410|

-To rehire a UWRP retiree into a staff or professional staff temporary position, you will follow the PSTP recruitment process.
+To rehire a UWRP retiree into a staff or professional staff temporary position, follow the PSTP recruitment process.

 Employing a DRS retiree